-The Quality, Safety and Risk Committee comprises an independent person with sector experience who will act as Chair, a representative of Partners Group and, of Duke Street, the CEO, the Director of Quality, the HR Director, and the Company Secretary.
+The Quality, Safety and Risk Committee comprises an independent person with sector experience who will act as Chair, two representatives from Wren House Infrastructure LP, the CEO, the Director of Quality, and the Legal Director / Company Secretary.
 The COO will be invited to attend meetings of the Committee.

 The purpose of the Committee is to review and monitor Voyage standards of quality of care, safety, and regulatory compliance insofar as they relate to people supported by the Company.
 Its responsibilities include:

 - holding the executive team to account in matters of quality and safety;

 - reviewing trends in quality and safety indicators;